Kobapps/FormulaKit/README.md

 # Formula Kit

 Formula Kit is a Unity package that provides runtime and editor tooling for defining and executing formulas.
-The repository contains both the distributable package (located at the repository root) and a sample Unity project that references it for development.
+The repository contains the distributable package (located at the repository root) and a bundled sample that can be imported through the Unity Package Manager.

 ## Repository layout

 - `package.json`, `Runtime/`, `Editor/`, `Tests~/` — Unity package contents that can be consumed via Git.
-- `FormulaKit/` — Sample Unity project used to develop and validate the package.
-The project references the package through a relative path in its `Packages/manifest.json` file.
+- `Samples~/Formula Builder Demo/` — Importable sample scene and data that demonstrate the editor tooling and runtime APIs.

 ## Installing the package from Git